jessepav/lacygoill-wiki-backup/vim/complete.md

 Create a refactoring command?
 Make sure to use an eval string, and not a lambda (faster on big buffers).
-Update: Wait.
-The lambda  is called only  once, yes?
-So the overhead  should not make a significant difference...
-Make some tests.

 ---